-This education is attached to the Academic Study Board of Business Administration.
+This education is attached to the Academic Study Board of Business Administration in Odense.
 This education is attached to the external examiners of Economics and Business Administration (Det Erhvervsøkonomiske Censorkorps).

-The Academic Study Board may, when justified by exceptional circumstances, grant an exemption from the curriculum rules that is determined solely by the University.
+The Academic Study Board may, when justified by exceptional circumstances, grant an exemption from the curriculum rules that are determined solely by the University.

-Relevant extract from the Ministerial Orders including references to the sections is in the curriculum written in italics but it is recommended to also read the complete Ministerial Orders.
+Relevant extracts from the Ministerial Orders, including references to the respective sections, are written in italics in the curriculum.
+However, it is recommended to read the Ministerial Orders in their entirety.

-The curriculum applies to students commencing the Bachelor programme as from 1 September 2013.
+The curriculum applies to students commencing the Bachelor programme as from 1 September 2015.

-The curriculum was approved on 29 June 2016 by The Academic Study Board of Economics and Business Administration, Odense and on 31 August 2016 by the Dean of the Faculty of Business and Social Sciences.
-The Curriculum ver.
-02 has been updated in relation to adaptation to current new legislation from June 2016:
+The curriculum, version 2 was approved on 29 June 2016 by The Study Board for Business Administration in Odense and on 31 august 2016 by the Dean of the Faculty of Business and Social Sciences.

+The Curriculum has been updated in relation to adaptation to current new legislation from June 2016:

-- ➤ 2.1 The limit for completion of the study programme The programme must be completed within the prescribed period + 1 year - ➤ 2.1.1 Rules on active study Requirements for 45 ECTS passed per academic year - ➤ 4.3.9 Registration for courses New set of rules at the University of Southern Denmark (automatic registration repealed) - > 5.8 Registration for exam New set of rules at the University of Southern Denmark (registration for courses is equal to registration for one examination attempt)
+- ➤ 2.1 The limit for completion of the study programme The programme must be completed within the prescribed period + 1 year - ➤ 2.1.1 Rules on active study Requirements for 45 ECTS passed per academic year

-- ➤ 5.10 Reexamination New set of rules at the University of Southern Denmark (No compulsory registration for 2nd and 3rd attempt) - 16-03-17 The curriculum has been updated in regard to new references in Orders on Examination & University Programme and in the following sections: 4.3.11 (Project-oriented studies and study abroad) and 2.3 (new section)
+- ➤ 4.3.9 Registration for courses New set of rules at the University of Southern Denmark (automatic registration repealed) - ➤ 5.8 Registration for exam New set of rules at the University of Southern Denmark (registration for courses is equal to registration for one examination attempt) - ➤ 5.10 Reexamination New set of rules at the University of Southern Denmark (No compulsory registration for 2nd and 3rd attempt) - 16-03-17 The curriculum has been updated in regard to new references in Orders on Examination & University Programme and in the following sections: 4.3.12 (Project-oriented Studies) and 2.4 (new section)